-Whenever a student is the victim of injury, theft, or vandalism incident (either on campus or on a field trip), the Dean or the Associate Dean of Student Affairs should be notified immediately.
+Whenever a student is the victim of injury, theft, or vandalism incident (either on campus or on a field trip), the Dean Student Affairs should be notified immediately.
 It is critical that an incident report be filed with the Office of Student Affairs to document any injury, theft, or vandalism incident, both for the victim's sake and for the school's records.
 To fill out a report online, go to www.otis.edu/forms/students/student-incident-report